isabella232/cf-glazier/doc/glazier.md

 ##Glossary

 - `glazier vm` - the virtual machine that runs Windows, booted inside Virtual Box
-- `builder.iso` - the iso image that contains all the resources required by the glazier vm to specialize a Windows image
+- `builder.img` - the image that contains all the resources required by the glazier vm to specialize a Windows image
 - `temp image` - a glance image that is booted in order to setup windows and specialize the image
 - `temp instance` - a nova instance of the `temp image`; it runs the windows setup in unattended mode
 - `prepped image` - after `temp image` reaches a shutoff state, it's snapshot in glance is the `prepped image`